Every Story Counts

 We couldn’t be more grateful

-by Janely97, about 1 month agoThe La Mesa Library and Libby have been such an inspiration and gift to our family.
+by Janely97, 3 months agoThe La Mesa Library and Libby have been such an inspiration and gift to our family.
 Our 9 and 6-year-old children love to come to the library to escape into a book We’ve been able to introduce them to different parts of the world and different ways of life.I work full time and have not had time in years to sit down with a book like I used to.
 For the first time ever, I’ve been able to consume a tone of books to and from work.
 It’s been amazing to have the joy of reading again.

 -